 Advertisers all over the world seek to give their target audiences pleasant emotional experiences.
 Why?
 Because they know that if the audience can be imprinted with positive emotional experiences the target buyers will rate the product or service higher than that of the competition, even if the competitors objectively have a better product or service.
-Positive emotional experiences predispose us when we come to make buying decisions.
+Positive emotional experiences predispose us when we come to making buying decisions.
 We are largely unaware that we are buying because that product or service evokes pleasant feelings; because of an emotional halo effect.

 In a rating situation, as in with buying decisions, prior emotional experience with what is being rated matters.
-If a manager is being evaluated using 360 feedback, and they have just announced something that all staff appreciate prior to the rating, it will be no surprise that the rating will come back higher than they otherwise would have been.
+If a manager is being evaluated using 360 feedback, and they have just announced something that all staff appreciate prior to the rating, it will be no surprise that the rating will come back higher than it otherwise would have been.

 People denigrate, belittle and undermine what opposes them, and aggrandise what they believe is in their best interests.

-Politicians are rated at the polls, and know that to get support they need do no more than tell people what they want to hear; they pander to people’s motives.
+Politicians are rated at the polls, and know that to get support they need to do no more than tell people what they want to hear; they pander to people’s motives.
 If raters have different motives, we should find that reflected in the ratings they give.
 When rating something that aligns with the rater’s motives, they will rate it higher than something, or someone, who is opposed to their motives.
 Since we all have motives, inter-rater unreliability is built-in.

-One of the most misused words in English is ‘strategy’.
+One of the most misused words in English is “strategy”.
 It is used, misused and abused to mean all sorts.
 Many, if not most, words have multiple meanings, and few people can give dictionary-accurate definitions of the words we all use so loosely.
 In any rating system, if any two raters have even slightly different understanding of the meaning of any one word, the rating is subject to yet another impediment to reliability.
-Most rating systems consist of a large number of words, thus introducing more opportunity for even more inter-rater reliability problems.
+Most rating systems consist of a large number of words, thus introducing more opportunities for even more inter-rater reliability problems.

 Other factors impacting inter-rater reliability